rpmuller/ePubs/WP1.md

 ## Chapter V PARMENIDES

-The Greeks were not addicted to moderation, cither in their theories or in their practice.
+The Greeks were not addicted to moderation, either in their theories or in their practice.
 Heraclitus maintained that everything changes;
 Parmenides retorted that nothing changes.